 We must execute a grant agreement with you before we can make any payments.
 Execute means both you and the Commonwealth have signed the agreement.
 We are not responsible for any expenditure you incur until a grant agreement is executed.
+You must not start any Australia-India Strategic Research Fund: Collaborative Research Projects Round 15 activities until a grant agreement is executed.

 The approval of your grant may have specific conditions determined by the assessment process or other considerations made by the Program Delegate.
-We will identify these in the offer of funding.
+We will identify these in the offer of grant funding.